-The Bernese Mountain Dog Club of Great Britain is the largest and the oldest of the 6 Kennel Club affiliated Bernese Mountain Dog Clubs in Britain.
 The Club is a member of the Bernese Breed Council, an affiliation of British Bernese Clubs, and as such is able to be involved in all general British Bernese developments and also the Bernese International Working Group (BIWG) a kind of International Bernese Health committee.
-Membership of the club is open to anyone interested in Bernese, (you don't even need to have a dog).
-The club has always been keen to be a friendly club to all its members, not just "show people", and the committee are always open to any constructive ideas from the members.

 Bernese Mountain Dogs were originally found in the valleys of the Bernese Oberland of Switzerland and were used as general multi purpose farm dogs.
 They were draught dogs pulling cart loaded with produce to market, items such as basket ware, cheese, or milk to the local dairy.
 The carts were also decorated for village festivals and celebrations which still puts the dogs as centre of attention today.
 They were also employed in helping to herd sheep and cattle to and from the mountain pastures.
 All Bernese carry the traditional Swiss colouring of black and tan with white markings.
 They are one of 4 tri-coloured Swiss Mountain Breeds, (Appenzeller, Entlebucher and Great Swiss Mountain Dog being the other), but are the only one with longer coat.
 The Bernese is still popular in Switzerland generally but especially in the hills of the Bernese Oberland.